matheusbg/Resident-Evil-4/README.md

 &nbsp;

 ---
-Finally, if the companies responsable for the development of the game are feeling disrespected by this cheats, just contact me so I can remove this project.
+Finally, if the companies responsable for the development of the game are feeling disrespected by those cheats, just contact me so I can remove this project.